aelyakoubi/bookstore-BACK-END/README.md

 This was my first Back-end project at the WincAcademy what was real educational and fun!

-special was the learning of enum ItemType in my prisma.schema file to be able to create the record in the database:.
+special was the learning of enum ItemType in my prisma.schema file to be able to create the record in the database:

  enum ItemType {
   BOOK